Medication SummaryRituximab and fludarabineCautions

 The corticosteroid-sparing agent chlorambucil has also been used to treat cold agglutinin disease.

 Rituximab has been widely recognized as being very effective for treating cold agglutinin disease.
 One study documented a high response rate and durable remissions following therapy using a combination of fludarabine and rituximab.
 While the results from this study appear positive, extreme caution should be exercised, because the immunosuppressive effects of rituximab superimpose on those of fludarabine.

 Bear in mind that one uncommon reported adverse effect of fludarabine is the appearance of a warm autoantibody–induced autoimmune hemolytic anemia.
-However, according to the authors' experience, persons with Coombs-positive hemolytic anemias have been treated effectively with fludarabine.
+However, in the authors' experience, patients with Coombs-positive hemolytic anemias have been treated effectively with fludarabine.
 Responses to interferon alfa therapy have been reported.
 This therapy may be useful for some B-cell neoplasms.